 Nova Scotia based visual artist Rachel Reeve, a graduate of NSCAD University has been honing her skills in gyotaku.
-As an interdisciplinary artist her practice also includes drawing, printmaking, installation, and design using repurposed materials.
+As an interdisciplinary artist her practice also includes drawing, printmaking, installation, and design using re-purposed materials.
 The experience of living and working in Japan in the early 2000's continues to influence her work.
-She sees a reverence for nature that exists in Japanese art and culture which appeals to her interest in human connections with the natural world.
-With an interest in stewardship and sustainability her aim is to continue exploring unique methods that convey the importance of connecting with nature.
-Primarily working in art education for fifteen years, in 2018 she stepped back into her studio full-time.
+She sees a reverence for nature in Japanese art and culture which appeals to her interest in human connections with the natural world.
+"The gyotaku series speaks of impermanence, such an intimate experience with the life and death of nature is sacred and always humbling."
+With an interest sustainability her aim is to continue exploring unique methods that convey the importance of connecting with nature.
+Primarily working in art education for fifteen years, in 2018 she began a full-time studio practice.